oslfmt/Blockchain-Studies-CS485/README.md

 level code in open source projects, or creating a small/proof-of-concept project of my own.

+Check out my weekly updates in this repo.

 ## Project Ideas
 Production Projects:
 - Trin